GallagherSam/cloud-run-with-google-sheets/README.md

 ### Terraform

-All of the required Terraform code is in the `terraform` directory.
+All of the required Terraform code is in the `/terraform` directory.

 ### Python